jerstew/css3gen/README.md

 Please do.
 I'm by no means a JavaScript pro.
 This project is mostly about learning and having fun, so I would appreciate any suggestions, additions, or corrections.

 ##License
-**CSS3 Generator** is available under the MIT license.
+CSS3 Generator is available under the **MIT license**.
 See the LICENSE file for more information.